JVB11/jvb11.github.io/_pages/software.md

 I have used [MESA](https://docs.mesastar.org/en/stable/) to generate baseline models of the stellar structure at various moments throughout the evolution of star models of specific mass at starbirth.

 [<img src="/images/software/user/gyre-logo.png" style="width:40%; height:auto; margin-top:1%; margin-right:3%; margin-left:0%; margin-bottom:0%; float:left;">](https://gyre.readthedocs.io/en/stable/)Such baseline models were then employed as input for the publicly available [GYRE](https://gyre.readthedocs.io/en/stable/) stellar oscillation code to simulate waves propagating throughout the stellar interior.
-[GYRE](https://gyre.readthedocs.io/en/stable/) can simulate non-interacting (linear) waves.
+[GYRE](https://gyre.readthedocs.io/en/stable/) can simulate non-interacting (linear) standing and tidal waves.
-The models of these waves formed the input for the code suite that I developed, [AESolver](https://github.com/JVB11/AESolver/), which simulates non-linear interactions between oscillations. <br>
+The models of these standing waves formed the input for the code suite that I developed, [AESolver](https://github.com/JVB11/AESolver/), which simulates non-linear interactions between oscillations. <br>

 ### Wolfram [Mathematica](https://www.wolfram.com/mathematica/)

 [<img src="/images/software/user/wolfram.png" style="width:14%; height:auto; margin-top:1%; margin-right:0%; margin-left:3%; margin-bottom:1%; float:right;">](https://www.wolfram.com/mathematica/)Described on their website as *the world's definitive system for modern technical computing*, [Mathematica](https://www.wolfram.com/mathematica/) aids (typically theoretically-inclined) astrophysicists and scientists from other disciplines in the development of mathematical/theoretical frameworks.
-I have used it to check my own work (written on paper) while developing the theoretical framework that forms the basis for my computational framework [AESolver](https://github.com/JVB11/AESolver/).
+I have used it to check my own work (derivations written on paper) while developing the theoretical framework that forms the basis for my computational frameworks [AESolver](https://github.com/JVB11/AESolver/) and [dervish](https://github.com/JVB11/dervish).

 ## Computational Frameworks I developed

-Click on the hyperlinks or logos below to find out more about my computational frameworks!
+> To get a broad summary of the computational frameworks I developed, click on the hyperlinks or logos below.
+> More information on my computational frameworks can be found by accessing their respective software documentation pages.
+> The hyperlinks of those documentation pages can be found on the Github repositories and are provided for your convenience on the summary pages of this website.

-If you think my software is interesting and could be beneficial to you, or if you have ideas on how to improve my software suites and their documentation, I encourage you to reach out/contact me.
+> If you think my software is interesting and could be beneficial to you, or if you have ideas on how to improve my software suites and their documentation, I encourage you to reach out/contact me.

 <nbsp>